-Completion of MMCI Perinatal Educator Program Part 1.
+• Completion of the MMCI Perinatal Educator Program (Part 1) & Program Orientation.
 All applicants must attend MMCI's Perinatal Educator Program to be considered for MMCI's Certified Professional Midwifery (CPM) and Maternal Child Health Specialist (MCHS) Programs.

-The purpose of the Perinatal Educator Program is to offer instruction to those wanting advanced study in maternal child health labor and postpartum support.
-Participants will also explore their calling to the birth professions, particularly their calling to midwifery, and acquire an awareness of the transformative process of birth.
-Prospective students should note that the Perinatal Educator Program also serves as an introduction to the CPM and MCHS Programs.
-It offers the opportunity to ask questions and be inspired by innovative approaches and understandings of the birth process.
+The purpose of the Perinatal Educator Program & Orientation is to offer birth instruction in labor support, explore students' calling to the birth professions, particularly their calling to midwifery, and to acquire an awareness of the transformative process of birth.
+Students have the opportunity to ask questions and be inspired by innovative approaches and understandings of the birth process.
 Attendance does not guarantee acceptance to MMCI programs.